Bigg Snoop Dogg Presents... Welcome to tha Chuuch: Da Album

-Bigg Snoop Dogg Presents...Welcome to tha Chuuch: Da Album is a 2005 various artists compilation, executive produced by Snoop Dogg.
-The "Save Tookie" version of the single "Real Soon", by the DPGC featuring Jamie Foxx, can be downloaded for free from the Doggystyle Records website.
+Bigg Snoop Dogg Presents...
+Welcome to tha Chuuch: Da Album is a compilation album by Snoop Dogg and various artists.
+It was released on December 13, 2005 by Doggy Style Records and Koch Records.
+The "Save Tookie" version of the single "Real Soon", by the DPGC featuring Jamie Foxx, was available to download for free on Doggystyle Records website.
 It features the reunited Tha Dogg Pound and the comeback for The Lady of Rage.

-Track 1,10 features the artist Mira Craig who is best known in Norway.
+Track 1, 10 features the artist Mira Craig who is best known in Norway.